WHAT IS YOUR AUTONOMIC NERVOUS SYSTEM?

 Like all nerves, though the name of the nerve changes at junctions, the Vagus flows from the deepest parts of us all the way to the periphery.
 It is a tree that branches from a trunk into immense arterial conduits, finer and finer ramifications, and eventually into the leaves that are the receptors in contact with tissue from which it is receiving inputs.

-The immense breakthrough of Polyvagal Theory is the identification of an evolutionarily stratified Vagus that functions differently and is governed differently depending on whether we feel safe, in danger, or under lifethreat.
+The immense breakthrough of Polyvagal Theory is the identification of an evolutionarily stratified Vagus (subtends different bodily systems, with different brainstem connectivity, with different myelination) that functions differentially and is governed differently depending on whether we feel safe, in danger, or under lifethreat.

 The reason that this is of extraordinary import to all humans is that understanding the map of the Vagus, understanding the living texture of the way that the Autonomic Nervous System retunes across the thresholds of danger and lifethreat, the way it opens across the threshold of safety, provides us a deep geologic map of the physiological strata at the root of most illbeing (60-80% of what brings people into primary care is stress-related) and what is required to create wellbeing.